lucasxbron/pokesearch/README.md

 # PokéSearch
 PokéSearch is a web application that allows users to search for information about their favorite Pokémon.
-It provides detailed information on each Pokémon, including their types, abilities, stats, and evolutions.
+It provides detailed information on each Pokémon, including their types, abilities and stats.
 The application is built using modern web technologies and integrates with the PokéAPI to fetch real-time data.